Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn

 A: Many people are looking for ways to minimize their digital footprint.
 ISPs, browsers, ad trackers and millions of other players do everything they can to keep tabs on where you go and what you do online.
 One of the main avenues for accomplishing this is through tracking your IP address.

 Every device is assigned a unique IP address that identifies the user wherever they roam online.
 However, this data can be enshrouded in secrecy by doing things like using a secure web browser.
-Other measures like HTTPS and SSL also help to prevent IP address tracking.
+Other measures like HTTPS and SSL also help to prevent IP address tracking, you could also substitute your IP address.
 All of these measures disguise your IP address and make it look like you are in a different physical location, thereby making it virtually impossible to track you online.

 Q: Does Incognito offer anonymity while using Google Chrome?

 A: Incognito Mode is a setting on the Google Chrome browser that purportedly provides a more anonymous session.
 However, this setting is mainly meant to conceal what you do from other people who may use the same device.
 Google and most other search engines still track your every move (Recommended: Start using a good secure search engine)

 Moreover, Incognito is unlikely to hide your information from any websites that you visit, your ISP or the organization, like your employer, that has ultimate control over your network.